epics-containers/epics-containers.github.io/dev/_sources/user/tutorials/02_devcontainer.rst.txt

     # Github organization or user name
     export GITHUB_ORG=<YOUR GITHUB ORGANIZATION OR USER GOES HERE>

-    # point at your cluster config file
+    # point at your cluster configuration file
     export KUBECONFIG=/home/${USER}/.kube/config

-    # the default beamline for ec commands
+    # the default beamline or domain for ec commands
     export BEAMLINE=t01 # equivalent to K8S_DOMAIN=bl01t

     # where to get HELM charts for ec commands